API

 • Modules - procedures, behaviors, data acquisition, manipulations, subject logs, consumable stocks and equipment

-• Personal Attributes - User-specific configurations of behavioral paradigms, data storage, inventories and setups
+• Personal Attributes - User-specific configurations of behavioral assays, data storage, inventories and setups

 Shared resources, taxonomies and dissemination